 Answer: Your newest obsession!

-These soft and chewy cookies are a guilty pleasure you’ll love to indulge in (maybe a little more than you should).
+These soft and chewy creations are a guilty pleasure you’ll love to indulge in (maybe a little more than you should).
 And while we already have a crazy-awesome recipe for rocky road brownies, we wanted to spread our wings into the cookie territory!

 Oooey.
 Gooey.
 Chocolaty.
 Nutty.
 You get all the rocky road flavor in just a few bites, with plenty of chocolate chips and toasted walnut chunks mixed into the batter.